thegricean/thegricean.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Assistant Professor in the [Department of Linguistics](https://linguistics.stanford.edu/) at [Stanford](https://www.stanford.edu/), where I direct the [interActive Language Processing Lab at Stanford](http://alpslab.stanford.edu/) -- or ALPS for short.
+I'm an Associate Professor in the [Department of Linguistics](https://linguistics.stanford.edu/) at [Stanford](https://www.stanford.edu/), where I direct the [interActive Language Processing Lab at Stanford](http://alpslab.stanford.edu/) -- or ALPS for short.

+**I will be on leave from September 1, 2024 to August 31, 2025.
+I will not take on new students or projects during that time.**

 **Office:** Margaret Jacks Hall, room 114